semanto-mondal/Customer-Support-Assistant/README.md

 This project implements a fully automated, minimul code customer support system using n8n, integrated with a chatbot agent powered by a vector store and multiple backend automations to streamline issue tracking and resolution workflows.

 ---
+## Project Overview
+This project is an automated customer support system built using n8n.
+It gives users two ways to get help: they can either chat with an AI chatbot that answers questions using company documents, or they can report an issue by filling out a Google Form.
+When someone submits a form, a ticket is created with a unique ID and saved in a Google Sheet.
+The customer gets an automatic confirmation email, and the issue is sent to the right department, updating the status to "Assigned".
+Once the problem is solved and the status is changed to "Resolved", the customer receives a closing message.
+If the issue stays assigned for more than 24 hours without being resolved, both the responsible team and the customer get a reminder.
+At the start of every day, the team leader gets a summary of all current issues to stay updated on what needs attention.

 ## 🧩 Key Features